 Third, what do they taste like?
 C and C Butcher has a variety of flavors like Butter Garlic, Caribbean, House, Teriyaki, Burgundy and my favorite, Caribalo which I grilled here.
 The Caribalo is similar to a jerk seasoning in that it has a good amount of heat, but not just to be hot.
 It also has a very robust flavor profile.
 For me, the Caribalo is almost addicting.

 So let’s get to this.
 Ingredients?
 Meat.
 That’s it.
 Meat.
 These things come pre-flavored, there needs to be no seasoning added.
 No salt.
 Nothing:

 Next, we need fire.
-Or in this case, TRU Infrared gas fire from my Char-Broil before we can start grilling.
+Or in this case, my gas grill should do, but charcoal will work as well.
 I got the grill up to about 700 and tossed the meat on: